-- 1. A completed KCUMB supplemental application. - 2.
-A non-refundable supplemental application fee of \$50 made payable to KCUMB.
-(Fee is waived if applicant has received fee waiver for AACOMAS fees.) - 3.
-Letters of evaluation from each of the following sources are required: - A physician (preferably a D.O.). - A science faculty member who is familiar with the applicant's academic work. - A premedical source.
+- 1. A completed KCUMB College of Osteopathic Medicine Secondary Application. (\$50 non-refundable fee waived if applicant has received fee waiver for AACOMAS fees.) - 2.
+Letters of recommendation/evaluation from each of the following sources: - A physician (preferably an osteopathic physician) - A science faculty member who is familiar with the applicant's academic work. - A premedical source.
 This could be an advisor's letter, a composite evaluation or evaluations from a committee.
 If a premed source is not available, another science faculty, in addition to the above, or an employer's letter may be substituted.
-Evaluations must be written within the two years prior to making applications.
-Example: If applying beginning May 2009, letters must be dated no earlier than May 2007. - Applicants who anticipate making application for military scholarships should make arrangements to obtain additional copies of evaluation letters.
+Note: Evaluations must be written within the two years prior to making applications.
+Example: If applying beginning May 2010, letters must be dated no earlier than May 2008. - Applicants who anticipate making application for military scholarships should make arrangements to obtain additional copies of evaluation letters.
 Military scholarship committees require original letters for this purpose.
-Applicants anticipating applying for these scholarships should obtain additional evaluation letters from evaluators and have the letters placed in officially sealed envelopes. - 4.
-A signed and dated Technical Standards Certification.
-This form states that the applicant has read the Minimum Technical Standards and the Participation in Osteopathic Clinical Skills Laboratory.
-The completed form attests that the applicant can meet all requirements listed therein, either without accommodation or with reasonable accommodation from the University.
-The form does not ask for disclosure of disability.
+Applicants anticipating applying for these scholarships should obtain additional evaluation letters from evaluators and have the letters placed in officially sealed envelopes. - 3.
+Applicants who are not U.S. citizens or who do not hold permanent residency status must provide a copy of their immigration documentation to the Admissions Office, including a copy of their VISA.

-Applicants with college credit at foreign institutions, or institutions teaching in a language other than English, must submit official foreign transcripts to one of the following evaluation services:
+4. Applicants with college credit at foreign institutions, or institutions teaching in a language other than English, must submit official foreign transcripts to one of the following evaluation services:

 World Education Services, Inc. P.O.
-Box 745 Old Chelsea Station New York, NY 10113-0745 (212) 966-6311

-Josef Silny and Associates 7101 SW 102 Avenue Miami, FL 33171 (305) 273-1616 info@jsilny.com
+Box 745 Old Chelsea Station New York, NY 10113-0745 (212) 966-6311 Josef Silny and Associates International Education Consultants 7101 SW 102 Avenue Miami, FL 33171 (305) 273-1616 www.jsilny.com